Boris Johnson pledges to take appropriate action in France fishing line - ExBulletin

 France is threatening to block British boats in some ports and tighten controls on vessels if the problem of the lack of licenses for French small boats to fish in British waters is not resolved by Tuesday.

-The PM said he was perplexed as to what was going on and claimed that Paris’s behavior could be in violation of the UK’s Brexit deal with the European Union.
+The Prime Minister said he was “puzzled as to what was going on” and claimed that Paris’ behavior could be in violation of the UK’s Brexit deal with the European Union.

 The dispute over fishing rights escalated this week after French authorities accused a scallop dredger registered in Scotland of fishing without a license.